kris-ai/blockchain-1/README_solutions.md

 ![change network](screenshots/change-network.png)

-### 2. Click "Add Custom Node", then add the custom network information that you set in the genesis.
-(Make sure that you scroll down to choose Custom in the "Network" column to reveal more options like Chain ID).
+### 2. Click "Add Custom Node" - You will need the custom network name and chain ID from above, and use ETH as the currency. *(Make sure that you scroll down to choose Custom in the "Network" column to reveal more options like Chain ID).*

 ![custom node](screenshots/custom-node.png)